Soprano trombone

-The soprano trombone (sometimes called a slide trumpet, especially in jazz) is the soprano instrument in the trombone family of brass instruments.
-It is usually pitched in B an octave above the tenor trombone, and has a bore, bell and mouthpiece similar to the B trumpet.
-Although modern instruments are made, the soprano remains a rare trombone seldom written for, compared to the tenor, bass, or even the uncommon alto trombone.
+The soprano trombone (sometimes called a slide trumpet or slide cornet, especially in jazz) is the soprano instrument in the trombone family of brass instruments, pitched in B♭ an octave above the tenor trombone.
+As the bore, bell and mouthpiece are similar to the B♭ trumpet, it tends to be played by trumpet players rather than trombonists.

+Compared to tenor, bass, or even uncommon alto, the soprano is a rare trombone.
+Seldom used in classical music since its first known appearance in 1677, it survived principally in the trombone ensembles of Moravian Church music.
+During the 20th century some soprano trombones—dubbed slide cornets—were made as novelties or for use by jazz trumpet players including Louis Armstrong and Dizzy Gillespie.
+A small number of contemporary proponents of the instrument include jazz artists Wycliffe Gordon and Christian Scott, and classical trumpeter Torbjörn Hultmark, who advocates for its use as an instrument for young children to learn the trombone.

 History

 Whether the soprano trombone was ever widely used in history is still a matter for debate.
-The earliest surviving instrument was made in 1677, held by the Kremsegg musical instrument museum.
-Johann Sebastian Bach composed three cantatas (BWV 2, 21 & 38) around 1723, where four trombones are required; the highest part was written in soprano clef, for a diskant-posaune (lit. 'descant trombone').
+The earliest surviving instrument was made in 1677, held by the Landesmuseum in Linz.
+German Baroque composer Johann Sebastian Bach composed three cantatas around 1723 with four trombone parts, the highest written in soprano clef for a diskant-posaune (lit. 'descant trombone').

 The soprano trombone was used in German-speaking countries to play the treble part in chorales, and this tradition survives in the trombone choirs of Moravian Church music.
 Outside of this, there is little evidence of the instrument being employed in musical ensembles or written works since the 18th century.
-A possible reason for this was because the Stadtpfeiffer (lit. 'town pipers'), who were trained to play all instruments, may have found fast and high (soprano) passages easier to play on a cornett than on a small trombone.
+This may have been because the Stadtpfeiffer (lit. 'town pipers'), who were trained to play all instruments, found fast and high (soprano) passages easier to play on the cornett.

-Soprano trombone is seldom mentioned in the major orchestration treatises of the 19th century; Marx (1847) and Prout (1897) considered the soprano obsolete, and Widor's 1904 text mentioned that some manufacturers were making them, while calling the alto obsolete.
+Soprano trombone is seldom mentioned in the major orchestration treatises of the 19th century.
+German musicologist Adolf Bernhard Marx (1847) and English music scholar Ebenezer Prout (1897) only mention the soprano to state that it is considered obsolete, and French organist and composer Charles-Marie Widor in his 1904 treatise only mentioned that some manufacturers were still making them, while describing the alto as obsolete.

-During the 20th century some soprano trombones—dubbed slide cornets or later, slide trumpets—were made as novelties or for use by jazz players.
-These were used by a few jazz trumpet players like Louis Armstrong and Dizzy Gillespie, but otherwise have not been widely adopted.
+From 1900 through to the 1930s some soprano trombones—dubbed slide cornets—were made, mainly for jazz, by American manufacturers C. G. Conn, Buescher, and H. N. White.
+These instruments used tuning in the slide, rather than on the bow of the bell section.
+Later, Getzen produced an inexpensive slide trumpet in the 1960s.
+These were used by a few jazz trumpet players like Louis Armstrong, Bobby Hackett and Dizzy Gillespie, but otherwise were not widely adopted.

+In the 1970s and 80s, Los Angeles instrument makers Robb Stewart, Larry Minick, and Dominic Calicchio were making soprano trombones for local players including Bob and Chuck Findley, Eugene Lebeaux, and players in Moravian trombone choirs.